 Alternative methods of treatment, however, are becoming more and more available.
 Take, for instance, naturopathic medicine, anthroposophical medicine, or stimulation therapies.
-These forms of therapy stand face to face with modern medicine and homeopathic medicine, both of which are equally plausible choices.
-Once you choose homeopathic treatment, you must deal with widespread prejudices and willful ignorance of the facts behind homeopathy.
+These forms of therapy stand face-to-face with modern and homeopathic medicine, both of which are equally plausible choices.
+Once you choose homeopathic treatment, you must deal with widespread prejudices and ignorance of the facts behind homeopathy.

 A new dawn for homeopathy?

 The day has come when homeopathy can take its proper place in the medical world – should economic interests or political manipulation of public opinion not be again set against it.
 People in our cultural milieu seem to have become more conscious.
 For the unprejudiced layperson who has read Hahnemann’s account of his experiences in homeopathy, this method is often easier to comprehend than those who have studied extensively and, because of their education, are only able to think along rigid, predetermined paths.

 Trendy but superficial

 This is why many patients and young mothers who want the best for their children are demanding homeopathic treatment from their doctors.
 As a result, the d tor, who had nothing good to say about homeopathy a short while ago, must think it over again and even prescribe homeopathically just to stay in the trend.
 But does he know what he is doing?